Fintan/grunt-haxe/README.md

 ###Overview

 Inside your grunt.js file, add a section named haxe.
-Use this section to define the arguments that will be passed the [Haxe compiler][haxe_compiler_doc]
+Use this section to define the arguments that will be passed to the [Haxe compiler][haxe_compiler_doc]

 ###Config Examples